Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 16: Custom messages
 			"Log Messages"				"0"

+			// The ability is only effective toward human survivors.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Requires Humans"			"0"

 			// The range of types to check for.
 			// --
 			// Separate values with "-".